 Coronavirus and myositis

-This page pulls together some useful resources, websites and FAQs about the new coronavirus and myositis.
+This page pulls together some useful resources, websites and FAQs about coronavirus (Covid-19) and myositis.

 This information page on coronavirus and myositis pulls together some useful resources, websites and FAQs which you may find helpful.